 Are you planning to buy a new home or want to refinance?
 Applying for a mortgage is a big step and is not that easy.
-Our mortgages glossary can help you understand all the mortgage terms and every step of the process.
+Credas Financial‘s mortgage glossary can help you understand all the mortgage terms and every step of the process.

-Loan officers and real estate professionals use a variety of mortgage terms that our glossary of mortgage loan terminology defines in a simple way.
-Use our mortgages glossary for quick look-ups throughout your mortgage loan application process.
+Loan officers and real estate professionals use various mortgage terms that our glossary of mortgage loan terminology defines.
+Use the mortgage glossary of Credas Financial for quick look-ups throughout your mortgage loan application process.

-The following terms are important in order to understand what mortgages and property dealing are like in the UK.
-If you are looking for a property that best suits your interest then call us up.
-We will be happy to help you out.
+The following terms are essential to understand mortgages and property dealing in the UK.
+If you are looking for a property that best suits your interests, call Credas Financial, and they will be happy to help you.

-A recommendation or financial consultation by an advisor about a mortgage deal that is suitable to you.
+A recommendation or financial consultation by an advisor about a mortgage deal that is suitable for you.

 The overall cost of the mortgage.
 It includes the interest rate and fees.

-A certificate is given by lenders to show the amount being lent to you.
-An approved principle is not a guarantee statement; however, it can be used when registering with estate agents.
+Lenders give a certificate to show the amount being lent to you.
+An approved principle is not a guarantee statement but can be used when registering with estate agents.

-The interest rate is set by the Bank of England, for lending and borrowing purposes.
+The Bank of England sets the interest rate for lending and borrowing purposes.

 Cashback mortgages give customers a cash bonus.
 It is essentially an incentive for lenders to encourage people to take out a mortgage deal with them.

-A set percentage deduction for your lender’s standard variable rate over a specific period of time.
+A set percentage deduction for your lender’s standard variable rate over a specific period.

-An additional amount which you have to pay if you repay your mortgage early, depending on the type of deal you may have.
+You have to pay an additional amount if you repay your mortgage early, depending on the type of deal you may have.

 An institution that regulates the financial services industry in the UK.